The sample size (N) is the total number of observations in each group.

 The confidence interval is composed of the following two parts:

 The point estimate is the estimate of the parameter that is calculated from the sample data.
 The confidence interval is centered around this value.

 Margin of error

 The margin of error defines the width of the confidence interval and is determined by the observed variability in the sample, the sample size, and the confidence level.
-To calculate the upper limit of the confidence interval, the error margin is added to the point estimate.
-To calculate the lower limit of the confidence interval, the error margin is subtracted from the point estimate.
+To calculate the upper limit of the confidence interval, the margin of error is added to the point estimate.
+To calculate the lower limit of the confidence interval, the margin of error is subtracted from the point estimate.

 Use the confidence interval to assess the estimate of the population mean for each group.

 For example, with a 95% confidence level, you can be 95% confident that the confidence interval contains the group mean.
 The confidence interval helps you assess the practical significance of your results.
 Use your specialized knowledge to determine whether the confidence interval includes values that have practical significance for your situation.
 If the interval is too wide to be useful, consider increasing your sample size.